-It seems that teaching Morris-dancing failed to attract an income commensurate with Tim’s needs, so he turned to a life of crime.
+It seems that teaching Morris dancing failed to attract an income commensurate with Tom’s needs, so he turned to a life of crime.
 Eventually, the authorities caught up with the ‘notorious smuggler’ and a judge sentenced him to hang.

 Failed gay seduction

 The Gentleman Bricklayer took a room one night at a Southhampton inn.
-The son of the innkeeper worked as a barber in a room adjoining the inn.
-That night, the innkeeper’s son came into Tom’s room on the pretext that he expected a friend to call for him.
-Tom’s room being near the street, he could watch from the window for his friend.
+That night, the innkeeper’s son came into the room on the pretext that he expected a friend to call for him.
+With Tom’s room overlooking the street, he could watch from the window for his friend.